 Beginning with SmartZone 5.0, SmartZone can be used to monitor and manage ICX switches.
-ICX devices running either router or switch images can be managed by SmartZone.
 An ICX switch identifies SmartZone and initiates a connection based on the SmartZone IP addresses configured on the switch or discovered through DHCP Option 43.
 When SmartZone management is disabled, the ICX switch will not initiate a connection with SmartZone, even if SmartZone IP addresses are available.
 Both "active" and "backup" SmartZone IP addresses can be configured on the ICX switch.
 Active IP addresses are given the highest priority; backup IP addresses are lowest priority and are provided for redundancy.
 Both IPv4 addresses and IPv6 addresses can be added.
 You can add up to three IP addresses each for active and backup IP addresses.
 The ICX device attempts to create a connection beginning with the first IP address.
-If the attempt fails, the ICX device moves to the second and then the third IP addresses.
+If the attempt fails, the ICX device moves to the second and then the third IP address.